Abhiroop/ghc-trusted/README.md

 GHC TRUSTED
 ===========

-This is a trimmed runtime for GHC.
+This is a trimmed runtime for GHC 8.8.2.
 I am trying to remove some POSIX system calls that are very difficult to port (like `madvise`).
 This is WIP.

 Diff at the time of the initial commit - [diff](tillnow.diff)